LoganBuchanan/NBAD-Library-Project/README.md

-# NBAD-Library-Project
+# Final Project Template

-Network-based Application Development Final Project - Library Management System
+This repository provides the **folder structure** for your team’s final project.
+All implementation is left to students.